ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 | 8 | Depressurization |
 | NaN | Unknown |

+C.J.M: Suggestion: The state of the well defines many of the values of the variables from Table 4.
+Examples: ......
+Thus, the algorithm applied to the data can find itself these relations or could consider using information about the state to select the data used for a specific training.

 #### Method Relating to Real Instances

 The particularities of the method developed for real data are listed below.